 Parker Tobacco’s workforce topped 500 with a payroll of $750,000.
 9

-By the late 1960’s, due to an increased demand of cigarettes worldwide, Parker Tobacco expanded overseas when it acquired at 25% 3 interest in Exportadora Catarinense de Ltda (EXCA) of Timbo, Brazil.
-1 EXCA underwent a major expansion that led it to becoming one of the major exporters of the flue cured and dark air cured tobaccos.
+By the late 1960s, due to an increased demand for cigarettes worldwide, Parker Tobacco expanded overseas when it acquired at 25% 3 interest in Exportadora Catarinense de Ltda (EXCA) of Timbo, Brazil.
+1 EXCA underwent a major expansion that led it to become one of the major exporters of the flue-cured and dark air-cured tobaccos.
 The Brazil operations were consolidated into a new 41-acre plant in Timbo.
 Parker Tobacco purchased an extra 50% interest in EXCA in 1970.
 9

 Parker Tobacco also became involved with markets in Malawi and Rhodesia in Africa.
 9 It also partnered with the Dibrell brothers, who had pioneered the production and exportation of burley tobacco in Honduras.
 Together, Parker Tobacco and Dibrell formed Extaho.

 Parker Tobacco became the first tobacco company to introduce off-shore burley to the United States market.
 3 9 It not only handled tobacco in foreign markets but processed them.
 That led to increased usage of the Maysville facility from four months a year to nine months a year.

 The company looked to increase the utilization of its plants further in the 1970s.
 3 By 1974, Parker Tobacco boasted a payroll of $1.6 million, 140 full-time employees, and 450 seasonal workers.
 9 It agreed to purchase the Speedling Company of Sun City, Florida to produce seedling plants in a patented plastic tray in a greenhouse.
 3 The venture flourished.